H0rologium/BeyondSeriesMods/README.md

 # BeyondTheEndOfTheWorld
-BTEOTW Is a mod for the game Rimworld written using XML and C#.
+BTEOTW Is a mod for the game Rimworld.

+This mod adds more end-game options and research trees to help expand the end-game.